 A 150-Year-Old Lighthouse

 The oldest operating lighthouse in New Zealand, the Tiritiri lighthouse was first lit on New Year’s Day in 1865.
 The lighthouse reserve site itself is even older – set aside within months of the signing the 1840 Treaty of Waitangi.
 The lighthouse makes for an incredible photo opportunity.
-You can even climb the Signal Tower for sweeping views across to the Coromandel Peninsula.

 The Best Way to Spot the Elusive Kokako